A systematic optimization approach for a class of statistical inference problems utilizing data augmentation: A systematic approach to construct surrogate functions for a class of optimization problems

 \section{A systematic approach to construct surrogate functions for a class of optimization problems}

 Here, we consider a general optimization cost defined as:

 where $\bs \theta$ is a parameter vector, $\bs y$ is a given data (i.e. measurements), $\bs z$ is the \textit{complete data} (comprised of the \textit{observed data} $\bs y$ and the \textit{hidden variables} (unobserved data), $\Omega(\bs{y})$ is a mapping from the sample space of $\bs z$ to the sample space of $\bs y$, $K(\cdot,\cdot)$ is a (positive) kernel function, and $\mu(\cdot)$ is a measure, see e.g \cite{Durret2010}.
-The definition of \eqref{eq:cost_kernel} is based on the definition of the auxiliary function $\m Q$ in the EM algorithm \cite[eq.
+The definition in \eqref{eq:cost_kernel} is based on the definition of the auxiliary function $\m Q$ in the EM algorithm \cite[eq.
 (1.1)]{Dempster1977}, where it is assumed throughout the paper that there is a mapping that relates the \textit{not observed data} to the \textit{observed data}, and that the \textit{complete data} lies in $\Omega(\bs y)$ \cite{Dempster1977}.
 Notice that in \eqref{eq:cost_kernel} the kernel function may not be a pdf.
 However, several functions can be expressed in terms of a pdf.
-The most common cases are Gaussian kernels (yielding VMGMs) \cite{Barndorff-Nielsen1982} and Laplace kernels (yielding Laplace mixtures) \cite{ref:Garrigues2010}.
+The most common cases are Gaussian kernels (yielding VMGMs) \cite{Barndorff-Nielsen1982} and Laplace kernels (yielding Laplace mixtures) \cite{ref:Garrigues2010}. \begin{remark} Notice that, as explained in Section \ref{sec:Intro}, once the \textit{hidden data} has been selected, the \textit{data augmentation} procedure comes with the definition of $\m{V}(\bs{\theta})$ in \eqref{eq:cost_kernel}.
+From here, we follow the systematic nature of the EM and MM algorithms in terms of the iterative nature of the technique. \eor \end{remark}